iAmMe27/Tahrovin/README.md

 ***Having issues with the modlist?
 [FAQ \& Common Issues](#faq--common-issues)***

-Support and general talk about Tahrovin resides on the Jolly Co-operators Discord:
+Support and general talk about Tahrovin resides on the iAmMe Modlist Discord:

 [![DiscordButton](img/DiscordButton.png)](https://discord.gg/iammodlist)